What is QMI?Main Features

 context one, and to control the instruments in it.
 This second contexts

-now sends also out settings and status signals which
+now sends also out settings and status signals which can e.g. be

-task, or send specific commands to the instruments in context one.
+specific commands to the instruments in context one.

 'Hello World'